vcz-fr/Website/portfolio.md

 <div id="portfolio">
 <div class="card" markdown="1">

-## When boredom strikes
+## The past, the present

-The tiles of this section will give you an overall idea of my favorite pass-time.
-It is just the _tip of the iceberg_ and I would be delighted to further go into details about projects that did not make it to this list because reasons.
+This is a showcase of my past and present work.
+There are repeating themes, ideas and technologies.
+This is only the _tip of the iceberg_ and I would enjoy going into details about projects that did not make it to this list.

 </div>